Operations at the Edge is a principle: push operational capability to where work happens, not to where decisions are made.

 The solution is the same as Mission Command: push operational capability to the edge.

-Operations at the Edge has three essential components that work together:
+Operations at the Edge has four essential components that work together:

 1. Workspace Sovereignty